Citrus black spot: Management

 1)Lower rates can be used on smaller trees.
 Do not use less than minimum label rate.

 2)Mode of action class for citrus pesticides from the Fungicide Resistance Action Committee (FRAC) 20111.
 Refer to ENY-624, "Pesticide Resistance and Resistance Management," in the 2012 Florida Citrus Pest Management Guide for more details.

 3)Do not use more than 4 applications of strobilurin fungicides/season.
 Do not make more than 2 sequential applications of strobilurin fungicides.

 Another method of control is to accelerate the leaf litter decomposition under the trees in citrus groves.
 Accelerating this decomposition reduces the chance for ascospore inoculation which generally takes place in the middle of March.
 There are three possible methods to hasten this decomposition.
-One method is to increase the mircrosprinkler irrigation in the grove to half an hour for at least five days of the week.
+One method is to increase the microsprinkler irrigation in the grove to half an hour for at least five days of the week.
 This form of control should continue for about a month and a half.
 The second method is to apply urea or ammonium to the leaf litter.
 The last and final method to accelerate leaf decomposition is to apply lime or calcium carbonate to the litter.
 Urea, lime, and calcium carbonate reduce the number of fungal structures and spore production.
 Since the fungus requires wet conditions to thrive, air flow in the citrus grove should be maximized to reduce leaf wetness.

 Along with these methods it is also important to get rid of debris such as fallen fruit or twigs in a manner that reduces the chances of infecting other plants.
 Citrus Black Spot can colonize and reproduce on dead twigs.
 To dispose of citrus debris it should either be heated to a minimum of 180 °F for two hours, incinerated, buried in a landfill, or fed to livestock.
 Plant trash should be moved with caution if at all to avoid spreading the infectious ascospores.
 Any trees that are infected with citrus black spot should be removed from the grove and disposed of.
 These trees must be removed because those that are declining and stressed will often have off season bloom.
 If there is more than one age of fruit present on the tree, it is possible for the asexual spores on the older fruits to be transferred to young fruits, thereby intensifying the disease.
 This off season blooming is often more problematic with Valencia oranges when old and new crops overlap; therefore fruits should be harvested before blooming commences.